promised-ai/redpoll-website/content/blog/safe-ai.md

 ## Uncertainty quantification

-There are really two types of uncertainty: uncertainty associated with the data and uncertainty associated with the model.
-The model may be very certain that a particular prediction has high variability simply because the data are highly variable; or it may be highly uncertain about a low variance prediction because it just can figure out what is going on.
+There are two types of uncertainty: uncertainty associated with the data and uncertainty associated with the model.
+The model may be very certain that a particular prediction has high variability simply because the data are highly variable; or it may be highly uncertain about a low variance prediction because it just cannot figure out what is going on.
 We need to know both of these things.
-If the natural variance of the data are high, we may need to search for another supporting variable to explain that variance.
-For example, the height of any human is more variable than the height of a two-year-old human.
-On the other hand, if the model cannot figure out how to model a prediction, we need to hedge our bets, or to ask the system what extra data it needs to do a better job, or to take some other intervention.
+If the natural variance of the data is high, we may need to search for a new supporting variable to explain that variance.
+For example, the height of any human is more variable than the height of any two-year-old human.
+On the other hand, if the model cannot figure out how to model a prediction, we need to hedge our bets or to ask the system what extra data it needs to do a better job, or to take some other intervention.

 ## Anomaly detection